day8/re-frame/README.md

 alt="Leiningen logo" title="The man himself" align="right" />
 -->

-## Why Should You Care?
+## Why Should You Care About re-frame?

 Either:

-1. You need to develop an app in ClojureScript, and you are looking for a framework.
+1. You want to develop an app in ClojureScript, and you are looking for a framework; or
-2. You don't program in ClojureScript, but you have heard something about how "reactive programming" combined with "functional programming" principals and "immutable data" **is going to change everything**, and you are curious to get some insight into the claim.
+2. You believe that ReactJS decisively won the javascript framework wars in early 2015 and you are wondering how the combination of
+    "reactive programming", "functional programming" and "immutable data" could **change everything**.
+Could this be a case of:
+    "The future is already here - it's just not very evenly distributed".

 ## re-frame